ROGUE-JCTD/django-tilebundler/README.md

 - If you plan on caching from OpenStreetMap or HIU TMS servers:
     - OpenStreetMap - follow the information below.
 When getting your bounds from an outside source (or OpenStreetMap.org's export feature) make sure that the bounds mirror the equator.
-    - HIU TMS - Make sure to use the flipped URL (http://hiu-maps.net/hot/1.0.0/tegu-15feb2010-flipped/%(z)s/%(x)s/%(y)s.png), and also have bounds that mirror the equator.
+    - HIU TMS - Make sure to use the flipped URL (For example: Honduras, Tegucigalpa = http://hiu-maps.net/hot/1.0.0/tegu-15feb2010-flipped/%(z)s/%(x)s/%(y)s.png), and also have bounds that mirror the equator.
+    - An example on how to mirror the equator will be [here][9].
+    - Example output for OSM + TMS caching will be [here][10].

-- Making MBTiles from WMS layers on Geoserver is currently not supported.
+- Making MBTiles from WMS layers on GeoServer is currently not supported.

 Example - Mirroring the Equator:
 --------